xmartlabs/blog/_posts/2022-09-20-supabase_offline_with_stock_and_floor.md

 [Supabase] is one of the most well-known open-source [Firebase] alternatives.
 Although Supabase implements many Firebase features, one that I constantly crave is Flutter's **offline support for the real-time database**.

-In this blog post, we’ll cover how you can use a local database as a [Supabase] cache using [Stock], a dart package that combines multiple data sources and gets one data `Stream`.
+In this blog post, we’ll cover how you can use a local database as a [Supabase] as a cache using [Stock], a dart package that combines multiple data sources and gets one data `Stream`.
 However, you can apply these concepts and ideas to diverse situations, such as adding offline support when using a Rest API.

 To show how we can achieve that, we'll create a simple app that lists all of Xmartlabs' open-source projects, demonstrating how [Stock] helps us get excellent results.